 If you are wondering how to become a filmmaker, you’re not alone.
-Living in Hollywood, I am surrounded by people constantly trying to answer the same question.
-The problem is, many would-be filmmakers do not realize there is more than one way to become a filmmaker.
-Here are 3 ways how to become a filmmaker.
+Living in Hollywood, I am surrounded by people constantly trying to figure out “how to become a filmmaker.”

-Employee Filmmaker (indie producer works at a production company): An employee filmmaker is someone who gets a job at a production company.
+1. Employee Filmmaker (indie producer works at a production company): An employee filmmaker is someone who gets a job at a production company.
 The employee filmmaker shows up each day, on time.
 The employee filmmaker usually “starts at the bottom” and then works their way up.
 Many spend years working on on other people’s projects (OPP) and one day, if they are really lucky, they get permission to helm a movie.

-Freelance Filmmaker (indie producers hired on a per-project basis): As a freelancer, you get hired on a per-project basis.
+2. Freelance Filmmaker (indie producers hired on a per-project basis): As a freelancer, you get hired on a per-project basis.
 Then when the production wraps, you go back to your network, seeking your next job.
 Eventually, you find ways to move up and take on other jobs.
 Like an employee filmmaker, as a freelancer, you spend years working on other people’s projects (OPP).
 If you’re really lucky, you get your shot.

-Entrepreneurial Filmmaker (indie producer creates his or her own projects and hires other people): In this scenario, your goal is to find a good screenplay, raise money and make your movie now!
+3. Entrepreneurial Filmmaker (indie producer creates his or her own projects and hires other people): In this scenario, your goal is to find a good screenplay, raise money and make your movie now!
 You don’t wait for anybody to give you permission.
 But unlike an employee or freelance filmmaker, if your project doesn’t get made, you don’t get paid!

 But the upside is great.
 Unlike the other paths, you can grab a camera and start putting together a production this year!
 While those other folks are still carrying cables, you’ll be making movies.